livewire-group/livewire-website/site/content/gametech/_index.md

       to create a unique global game advertising marketplace with access to over 250 PC, console and mobile games"
     dark: true
-  - title: Gaming Audience by Livewire
+  - title: Gaming Audiences by Livewire
     text: "#### Livewire's gametech products include 24 gaming audience segments that are 100% cookie free from opt in devices, allowing location, demographic and behavioural data, available for activation across Amobee,